olaviinha/FinnStonks/README.md

 Personal Equity Portfolio Monitor provides a web-based, customizable, simple, compact, clean textual overview of the current situation of your equity portfolio for monitoring on a daily basis.

-This is quite literally _my personal_ equity portfolio monitor.
+Made this quite literally as _my personal_ equity portfolio monitor.
 Probably best suited for other _European sunday microinvestors_, who don't do daily/weekly trading, but are still interested in monitoring their finances on a daily/weekly basis.

 ![PEPM](https://storage.googleapis.com/olaviinha/github/pepm/pepm1.jpg)